-It is important to get examined by a dermatologist often, so that skin cancers may be treated while they are still small.
+It is important to get examined by a skin doctor (dermatologist) often, so that skin cancers may be treated while they are still small.

-Persons with this condition may also be seen and treated by several other specialists, depending on what part of the body is affected.
-For example, a cancer specialist (oncologist) may treat tumors in the body, and an orthopedic surgeon may help treat bone problems.
+Persons with this condition may also be seen and treated by other specialist doctors, depending on what part of the body is affected.
+For example, a cancer specialist (oncologist) may treat tumors in the body.
+An orthopaedic surgeon may help treat bone problems.

 Frequent follow-up with a variety of doctors is important to having a good outcome.